 The Creative Group, otherwise known as TCG, helps freelancers to find jobs that they actually want to do.
 To help build an eye-catching profile, you can upload your resume or add a LinkedIn profile to the site before you begin looking for a job.

 Once you’ve found an opportunity that’s suitable to your skills and interests, it only takes seconds to apply.
 That’s excellent news for freelancers whose time is especially precious.
-Fewer hours wasted tendering or bidding for work, means more time to actual buckle down and do the work.
+Fewer hours wasted tendering or bidding for work, means more time to actually buckle down and do the work.

 Choosing the best freelance websites